w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > Science must answer...
 "Why?"; it must say, "Because"... there are *different* and *inequivalent*, but equally valid, ways of saying "because".[^1]

 By all accounts there is order in the universe.
 Whether this quality is timeless or temporary, we do not know.
 Nonetheless we presuppose signals in the noise around us.
 Things, evidently, can be predicted.
-To predict, we model &mdash; we represent, then simulate.
+To predict, we model.
 Thus informed, we act.
-We hope our models correspond to whatever really is "out there", as well as "in here"; to whatever really is.
-But what *is* there, really?
+We hope our models correspond to whatever really is "out there", as well as "in here"; to whatever really *is*.
+But what is there, really?
 And how ought we model it?

-Many posit an exclusively [physical](https://en.wikipedia.org/wiki/Physicalism) universe.
-This is no mere monism: atop it rides a metaphysics in which the in- and for-itself alike &mdash; including all life, from the first cell to the conscious mind &mdash;
+Some posit a [physical](https://en.wikipedia.org/wiki/Physicalism) universe.
+This is no mere monism: atop it sits a metaphysics in which the for-itself &mdash; all life, from the first cell to the conscious mind &mdash;

 > has a biological (and thus mechanical) explanation.[^2]

-Such a view is usually as useful, in biology as well as everyday life, as it is intuitive.
+This view is often as useful, in biology as well as in everyday life, as it is intuitive.
 Deacon reminds that

 > although the abstract logic of natural selection may be multiply realizable, selection is dependent upon substrate properties and how they influence form generation.[^3]

-Turing[^4] and Wolpert[^5] established half a century ago that physico-chemical processes &mdash; reaction-diffusion systems and morphogen gradients, respectively &mdash; explain certain instances of developmental patterning.
-And a healthy respect for the properties of solid objects in Euclidean 3-space &mdash; among them continuity, smoothness, and volume exclusion (a root cannot grow through another root; likewise, only very rarely do we attempt to walk through walls) &mdash; must underly morphological models.
+Turing[^4] and Wolpert[^5] established half a century ago that physico-chemical processes &mdash; reaction-diffusion systems and morphogen gradients, respectively &mdash; explain much developmental patterning.
+A healthy respect for the properties of solid objects in Euclidean 3-space &mdash; among them continuity, smoothness, and volume exclusion (by whose mandate we cannot walk through walls) &mdash; must underly morphological models.
 But the molecular biologist reaches for the graph, despite (or perhaps due to) its abstract nature, to represent gene regulation.
-Any physicist will agree that ours is not Newton’s universe; indeed many think it unduly bold if not preposterous to conclude, even on the basis of some grand unification of the standard model with gravity, that any theory can tell us precisely what *is*.
+Any physicist will agree that ours is not Newton’s universe; indeed many think it unduly bold if not preposterous to conclude, even on the basis of some hypothetical grand unification, that any theory can tell us precisely what *is*, or how it came to be.
 Cartwright cautions:

 > The fundamental laws of physics do not describe true facts about reality.
 Rendered as descriptions of facts, they are false; amended to be true, they lose... explanatory force.[^6]